 We have implemented policies and procedures relating to, among other things, portfolio management and trading practices, personal investment transactions and insider trading that are designed to prevent or address conflicts of interest.
-Our policies and procedures, including the PIMCO Code of Ethics (the "Code"), apply to all PIMCO employees and are intended to help appropriately mitigate conflicts of interest with respect to Clients if they occur.
+Our policies and procedures, including the PIMCO Code of Ethics (the "Code"), apply to all PIMCO supervised persons and are intended to help appropriately mitigate conflicts of interest with respect to Clients if they occur.
 The Code is available to any Client or prospective client upon request.
-In addition, AREoA has implemented policies and procedures, including a Code of Ethics, that apply to all AREoA employees and are designed to prevent or address the conflicts of interest specific to AREoA's real estate business.
+In addition, PPRE LLC has implemented policies and procedures that apply to all PPRE LLC employees and are designed to prevent or address the conflicts of interest specific to PPRE LLC's real estate business.

-The Code, sets out standards of conduct and is designed to help us detect and prevent or address potential conflicts of interest.
-The Code covers personal investment transactions of all employees and their immediate family members, which includes most persons sharing the same household as the employee.
-Although the Code permits employees to trade in securities for their own accounts, the Code contains preclearance procedures, reporting requirements and other provisions that restrict trading by employees.
-Employees are required to disclose their personal brokerage accounts upon commencing employment at PIMCO and must submit duplicate broker account statements and confirmations.
+The Code sets out standards of conduct and is reasonably designed to help us detect and prevent or address potential conflicts of interest.
+The Code covers personal investment transactions of all supervised persons and their immediate family members, which includes most persons sharing the same household as the employee.
+Although the Code permits supervised persons to trade in securities for their own accounts, the Code contains preclearance procedures, reporting requirements and other provisions that restrict trading by supervised persons.
+Supervised persons are required to disclose their personal securities accounts upon commencing employment at PIMCO and must submit duplicate securities account statements and confirmations.
 We also conduct an active monitoring program of personal trading.
-Employees must agree to use a broker-dealer that has been approved by our Compliance Department and must grant our Compliance Department access to personal brokerage account information.
-The Code also contains disclosure and pre-clearance procedures with respect to certain personal real estate investments to the extent employees focus on real estate investing on behalf of Clients.
+Supervised persons must agree to use a broker-dealer that has been approved by our Compliance Department and must grant our Compliance Department access to personal securities account information.
+The Code also contains disclosure and preclearance procedures with respect to certain personal real estate investments to the extent supervised persons focus on real estate investing on behalf of Clients, and disclosure, preclearance, and other procedures with respect to digital asset investments to the extent supervised persons focus on or have access to certain information regarding digital asset investing on behalf of Clients.

 Blackout Periods.
-Certain employees who are involved in executing Client transactions or who are involved in researching or recommending securities are subject to more restrictive trading prohibitions when such employee or the firm is also trading in the security for Clients.
+Certain supervised persons who are involved in executing Client transactions or who are involved in researching or recommending securities are subject to more restrictive trading prohibitions when such supervised persons or the firm is also trading in the security for Clients.

 Violations of the Code of Ethics.
-Any employee who violates the Code may be subject to remedial actions including, but not limited to, profit disgorgement, a percentage reduction in discretionary performance compensation that would otherwise be awarded, censure, demotion, suspension or dismissal.
-Employees are also required to promptly report any violation of the Code of which they become aware.
-Employees are required to complete an annual certification regarding their compliance with the Code.
+Any supervised person who violates the Code may be subject to remedial actions including, but not limited to, profit disgorgement, a percentage reduction in discretionary performance compensation that would otherwise be awarded, censure, demotion, suspension or dismissal.
+Supervised persons are also required to promptly report any violation of the Code of which they become aware and complete a certification regarding their compliance with the Code at least annually.